-Make up specific experimental results they might have obtained that would have allowed them to detect this structure.
+Make up specific experimental results they might have obtained (i.e. make up results that might have appeared in one of their tables) that would have allowed them to detect this structure, consistent with branching and inconsistent with a linear structure.

-2.6 Choose what you believe to be the two most contradictory observations in the research articles on which the four newspaper articles on Vitamin D are based.
+2.5.
+Choose what you believe to be the two most contradictory observations in the research articles on which the four newspaper articles on Vitamin D are based.
 If you believe the two observations to be truly irreconcilable, then describe the contradiction.
 If you believe that they can be reconciled, then describe how.
 You can save yourself the task of reading all four articles by consulting with colleagues who have read articles different from the one you read.
 To that end, here's a list of who was assigned which newspaper article.